astrotime/timenomad_app/collections/_posts/2019-02-19-planetary-cycles-applying-separating-aspects-part-two.md

 * **exact** momentous event of the “pure aspect”
 * **separating** phase when Venus is separating (moving away) from Saturn

 Now let's illustrate this idea using the planetary cycle between the Sun and Pluto.
-Being and extremely slow planet, Pluto is a good candidate because it doesn’t move too much.
+Being an extremely slow planet, Pluto is a good candidate because it doesn’t move too much.
 The Sun can form two trine aspects (120º) with the Pluto and both of those aspects will have **applying and separating periods**:

 ![Applying and separating trine aspects between the Sun and Pluto](/images/illustrations/aspect-applying-separating-sun-pluto.png "Applying and separating trine aspects between the Sun and Pluto")